Six Rights of Root Cause Analysis [Root Cause Analysis Best Practices]

 What is a Root Cause Analysis Performed the “Right Way”

-Before we cover the six best practices, you need to perform a root cause analysis the right way, we should explain what is a root cause analysis “done the right way.”
+Before we cover the six rights of root cause analysis, we should explain what is a root cause analysis “done the right way.”

 But to cover the main points quickly, to be successful in completing a root cause analysis, you should: